Kang Keqing

-Kang Keqing (K'ang K'e-ching; 康克清 (Kāng Kèqīng); September 7, 1911 – April 22, 1992) was a politician of the People's Republic of China, and the wife of Zhu De until his death in 1976.
+Kang Keqing (K'ang K'e-ching; 康克清 (Kāng Kèqīng); September 7, 1911 – April 22, 1992) was a Chinese revolutionary and politician.
+As a teenager, she joined the Chinese Red Army, fighting with the Chinese Communist Party during the Chinese Civil War and participating in the Long March.
+She later served as chair of the All-China Women's Federation and served on the Central Committee of the Chinese Communist Party during the 1980s.
+She was also the wife of general Zhu De until his death in 1976.

 Early life

 Kang was born to a Hakka fishing family in the township of Luotangwan (罗塘湾乡) Wan'an County, Jiangxi Province.
 In order to make ends meet, her parents sold five daughters in succession to other families as brides.
 Kang was given away when she was 40 days old to a tenant farmer called Luo Qigui (罗奇圭).
 Her future husband had not yet been born at this point and, when the Luo family finally had their child, it was a girl.
 This child died and Kang was cared for by the Luo family as a daughter; living in a peasant family, Kang was the main source of labour for her adopted parents.